 OCR also mentions that identifying and mitigating the risks unpatched software poses to ePHI is important to ensure the protection of ePHI and in fulfilling HIPAA requirements (this includes operating systems such as Windows 7 - and not too long ago, when Windows XP was no longer HIPAA compliant).

 Healthcare Compliance Pros recommends making sure your systems are up to date whenever possible.
-However, we understand upgrades to operating systems is often a big challenge in the healthcare industry - due to the complexity of systems.
-Therefore, it is important to have a documented plan to mitigate risks of using Windows 7 until your systems can be upgraded.
+However, we understand upgrades to operating systems are often a big challenge in the healthcare industry - due to the complexity of systems.
+Therefore, it is important to have a documented plan to mitigate the risks of using Windows 7 until your systems can be upgraded.
 In addition, we recommend maintaining an inventory of these systems including what types of access to ePHI they may have and the reason why they have not already been updated.
 By implementing controls to mitigate risks with reasonable safeguard, you can reasonably safeguard ePHI and other sensitive data that could otherwise be exploited until you are ready to upgrade.

 Have additional questions?
 Contact us by email: email@example.com or phone: 855-427-0427.